0xcryptosei/0xcryptosei/README.md

 > The sky has no limits.
 Why limit yourself

-Building high-performance decentralized applications with a deep focus on smart contracts, DeFi, and scalable backend systems.

 ## About

 I design and ship end-to-end products — from smart contracts and high-frequency trading bots to full-stack dashboards and AI agent platforms.
 Recent work includes a Polymarket HFT market-making bot (+$100k+ profits), a real-time Polymarket analysis toolkit, bonding-curve launchpads, and AI-powered NFT/game platforms on Solana and EVM.